Joy H. Calico

 One of the defining thematic preoccupations in the fiction filmmaking of Philippe Grandrieux, one of the leading figures in French Art Cinema, is that of the politics of property.
 In Sombre, La Vie Nouvelle, and Un Lac, the relationship dynamics between a woman and a variety of agents competing to claim her are mapped out in the overlap between different registers of space.
 This overlap opens up complex dynamics between differing spatial practices that are evident within Grandrieux’s narratives and the stylistics with which he shapes them, breaking down conventional understanding of the distance between screen and audience.
 This chapter argues that one cannot account for the richness of spatial practice in these films without attention to the representation of acoustic space.
 Drawing on recent concepts in sound studies and critical geography, and expanding upon the literature on Grandrieux’s work, the author focuses on instances of spatial delineation that defines elements of owned property in each of these films.

 This chapter reviews several studies of singing in different styles.
-The studies reveal that the differences concern all the main dimensions of phonation: F0, loudness, phonation type, and formant frequencies.
+The studies reveal that the differences concern all the main dimensions of phonation: pitch, loudness, phonation type, and formant frequencies.
 Most vocal styles differ substantially from normal speech, though in quite different ways.
-A difficulty in describing the characteristics of the styles of singing typical of different musical genres is that the same term does not always mean the same to all experts.
-Some diverging results in voice research on styles of singing may perhaps emerge from such terminological issues.
+A difficulty in describing the characteristics of the styles of singing, which are typical of different musical genres, is that the same term does not always mean the same to all experts.
+Some diverging results in voice research on styles of singing emerge from such terminological issues.
 The author suggests that descriptions of different styles of singing should be related to objective findings on the overall phonatory and articulatory potentials of the voice.

 Acting and singing have often been considered incompatible activities, but most successful operatic performances depend in part on successful acting.
 Acting in opera is, however, different from acting in spoken drama.
 Realistic characterization is often difficult to achieve when acting with music, and often the formal gestures of a more rhetorical representation are more appropriate.
 A more vivid style of acting was initiated with the bel canto opera early in the nineteenth century, and later verismo opera required acting that brought out the unconscious motivation of characters.
 Wagner, Stanislavski, and Felsenstein all developed a style of acting that reflected the psychology of the character and encouraged ensemble.
 Modern operatic performance incorporates a variety of styles, but a combination of realism and minimalism may be most effective on stage.
 Callas’s performance in Act 2 of Tosca and Nicholas Lehnhoff’s production of Parsifal are analyzed.